Jodu555/Auto-Deployer/README.md

 - [ ] Implement multiple deploy hosts
 - [ ] Implement a config file
   - [ ] Store the server connections there
+- [ ] Implement a native Website renderer so it renders a file default on the slash route